-- C5 Easement alternatives will be considered only where the development involves alterations and additions to a dwelling house; and where the development increases the impervious area of the site by less than 40m. - C6 The following easement alternatives may be considered in the following circumstances: - a) Where all roof drainage is drained to a rain tank designed to hold a volume of water and the tank only overflows once a year, on average.
+- C5 Easement alternatives will be considered only where the development involves alterations and additions to a dwelling house; and where the development increases the impervious area of the site by less than 40m2. - C6 The following easement alternatives may be considered in the following circumstances: - a) Where all roof drainage is drained to a rain tank designed to hold a volume of water and the tank only overflows once a year, on average.
 The minimum acceptable tank size is 60m2 per 1,000m2 of site area.
-Note: The applicant must submit full water balance calculations prepared by a suitably - Note: The applicant must submit full water balance calculations prepared by a suitably qualified practitioner. - b) Where an absorption dispersal system downstream of the rain tank and any paved areas is provided, and the absorption system is designed for a 20 year ARI storm.
+Note: The applicant must submit full water balance calculations prepared by a suitably qualified practitioner. - b) Where an absorption dispersal system downstream of the rain tank and any paved areas is provided, and the absorption system is designed for a 20 year ARI storm.
 The rain tank is to be assumed to be full.
 See Section E2.2.11 for absorption system requirements. - c) Where the area is unsuitable for an absorption system, 20% extra storage volume is provided in the rain tank and a pump system may be installed.
 See Section E2.2.12 for pump system requirements.

-Note: Council may reduce the storage requirements in heritage conservation areas if space is limited.
+Note: Council may reduce the storage requirements in her tage conservation areas if space is limited.
 This will be assessed on the merits of the application.